seance/paraverse/pages/characters.md

 ##### Student

 Learning to read is beneficial for studies.
-Spell memory `+1`.
+Memory `+1`.
 Unlock an Arcane Aspect and gain `+1 XP` in it.
 Increases chance to be admitted to *Arx Arcanum* in City by `1`.

 ##### Initiate